InverMN/portfolio/README.md

 Right now you search repo which contains source code of mine self-created portfolio webpage.
 Want to see it in action?
 Just click [the link](https://inver-portfolio.netlify.app)

 ### Purpose
 The page contains basic information about user, skills that are stored for easier read in graph viewer and short biography.
-The webpage intoduces me, and even the source code of it is a good example of some my front-end developer skills.
+The webpage intoduces me, and even the source code of it is a good example of some my front-end developer skills

 ### Technologies